Manannán mac Lir: The Pursuit of the Gilla Decair and His Horse

 When Dermot asks where he is and whom he is, the wizard tells him he is in Tir fo Thuinn, that he is the Wizard of Chivalry who is an enemy of the Wizard of the Well, with whom Dermot had fought, and that he was hired o work under Finn for a year.
 While Dermot is detained with the Wizard of Chivalry, Finn and the Fianna craft rope ladders and also scale the cliffs onto the island.
 There they encounter a king on horseback who takes them to his kingdom where they enjoy feasting.
 The Fianna wage war with the king against the King of Greece, who is attempting to invade the island.
 After winning the war, there is a great celebration with the kings of other lands, and there Finn is reunited with Dermot.
 Dermot explains that the Gilla's true name is Abartach son of Allchad, and he lives in the Land of Promise.

 The daughter of the King of Greece promised herself to Finn prior to the King's defeat, so the Fianna split into groups again, one to pursue Abartach, and the other to Greece.
 The Fianna retrieve the King of Greece's daughter Taise for Finn, and return to the Land of Promise.
-Their they reunite with Finn, who has found Abartach.
-Abartach challenges Finn to determine what debt is owed for the long journeys, adventures, and victories of the Fianna, to which Goll demands payment in the form of fourteen women from the Land of Promise along with Abartach's own wife, who are to ride on his horse, as the Fianna had, back to Ireland.
+There they reunite with Finn, who has found Abartach.
+Abartach challenges Finn to determine what debt is owed for the long journeys, adventures, and victories of the Fianna, to which Conan demands payment in the form of fourteen women from the Land of Promise along with Abartach's own wife, who are to ride on his horse, as the Fianna had, back to Ireland.
 Abartach agrees to the terms, vanishes before the Fianna, and the company returns to Ireland.

 Although none of the characters in the story are explicitly called Manannan, the setting of the tale in Tir fo Thuinn, the use of the name Gilla Decair, which is explicitly one of Manannan's bynames in O'Donnell's Kern, and the description of the Gilla's behavior all clearly point to his being the central character on the island.
 Additionally, the name Abartach is used in the context of Manannan's family as the right-hand man of Manannan's son Eachdond Mor.
 In the Book of Lecan Abartach and Manannan are listed together as two celebrated chiefs of the Tuatha De known for being, respectively, a great musician and a great navigator.
 Elsewhere Abartach, whose name means dwarf, and who also goes by the name Averty, was a magician of dwarfish size that terrorized part of Ireland.
 Abartach was only vulnerable in one part of his body, and Fionn mac Cumhaill was able to slay him by sticking his thumb into his mouth to determine the vulnerable spot before spearing him.
 Abartach was then buried upside down in his grave to prevent his rising from the dead.